colomemaria/community-paper/src/README.md

 ### 2. method_comparison

 The `method_comparison` section is divided into three parts:
+IT SHOULD HAVE THE FOLLOWING STRUCUTRE:
+- COMPARE DATABASES
+- COMPARE CELL COMMUNICATION RESULTS:
+  -- RUN XXX
+  -- RUN YYY
+  -- RUN ZZZ
+  -- COMPARE RESULTS

 - **compare_databases:** This directory contains notebooks that compare the ORIGINNAL databases PROVIDED by each tool.

-- **compare_algorithms:** Here, in addition to running the tools, we construct a custom unified database for each tool, allowing us to compare the performance of different algorithms under standardized conditions.
-This ensures a fair and unbiased comparison.
+- **compare_algorithms:** TO COMPARE THE PERFORMANCE OF THE TOOLS UNDER STANDARDIZED CONDITIONS, we construct a custom unified database for each tool BASED ON THE COMMUNITY DATABASE.

 - **compare_results:** The directory includes notebooks for visualizing and analyzing the output of each tool.
 This allows us to assess the results obtained from various methods and gain insights into their strengths and weaknesses.